Written by Greg Ellifritz

 The authors discuss several ideas that I haven’t seen in any other available books.
 Topics such as breaching, tactical medicine, containment of mobile killers, and movement to the shooting site are all discussed.

 If you have an interest in active shooter events or are looking for training guidance for your police department, this is a must-have book.
-It’s not cheap, but I think it’s the best book currently available on the topic.
+It’s not cheap, but I think it’s one of the best books currently available on the topic.

 Active Shooter Events and Response is available at Amazon.com